alextgould/alextgould.github.io/_posts/2025-04-12-lolmonitor.md

 	}
 }
 ```
-There are a few interesting things here:
-1. We start by making two calls to `go window.MonitorProcess()` - one for the lobby window and one for the game window - which run concurrently as we're calling them as goroutines using the special `go` keyword.
+We start by making two calls to `go window.MonitorProcess()` - one for the lobby window and one for the game window - which run concurrently as we're calling them as goroutines using the special `go` keyword.
 When I first got my prototype code working, I actually had a single function that monitored for both window names in the SELECT statement.
 When I refactored the window package to be more general purpose, I decided to keep it simple and only monitor for a single process.
 Hence, at this point we make two calls to the function.
 We could probably refactor the window code to be able to monitor for multiple processes at a time if we needed maximum efficiency, at the cost of additional complexity.

-2. The `for event := range events {` loop operates on the events channel, which is being kept open by the main.go program that calls this function.
-Hence, this loop will also remain active indefinitely, processing events as they are added to the channel.
-This is a really interesting aspect of the Go language, and can be contrasted with the use of callback functions in Python.0
+Next we initiate the `for event := range events {` loop, which operates on the events channel which is being kept open by the main.go program that calls this function.
+As long as the channel remains open, this loop will continue to run, processing events as they are added to the channel.
+This is a really interesting aspect of the Go language compared to Python.
+In the Python environment, concurrency requires importing a library (e.g. asyncio) that will run the loop to monitor for events and call a *callback function* when an event being monitored for occurs.
+These functions are *cooperatively shceduled*, which means they only yield control when explicitly told to (e.g. using `await` in asyncio), potentially leading to one function being unintentionally blocked by another.
+In the Go environment, concurrency is a core primative, so no additional library is required.
+Goroutine functions are *preemptively scheduled*, which means the runtime can stop one function to run another one at any point as needed.

+Within the loop itself, we have a few core actions:

+* We start by checking if there has been a significant gap between games, in which case we reset the session counter.
+This avoids the scenario where someone doesn't play all the games in their session, then comes back to a reduced allowance in the next session

+* If the event is a game starting, we call the `window.WaitForProcessClose` function to check more frequently (every 1 second) for the game ending.
+This function is intentionally *not* called as a goroutine, so the regular monitoring (every 15 seconds) isn't called unnecessarily while the game is active.

+* If the event is a game ending, we call the *postGame* helper function described earlier, to update the session game count and determine the break duration, then close the lobby window, potentially with a short delay.

+* If the event is a lobby opening, we call the *isLobbyBan* helper function described earlier, and close the lobby if a break is being enforced.

+This covers off the main application and domain logic.
+Next, we'll discuss the remaining packages that make up the complete application.

+### Other packages